muspelheim/LSTM-Text-Generation/README.md

 So why not combine two extremes into one?
 Here, I have let the program train a model on the King James Bible *and* Snoop Dogg song lyrics.
 The results are... well, judge for yourself.
 Offensiveness ahead.

 — **16:21** *"Saying, The priest speak my soul in my motherfucker."*

+— **38:18** *"Ay you love out the pimpeth not die, which I cake bitches and a plocked before their sin"*

+— **22:13** *"And he shall not burn his weed for the stranger, when I can't call this shit was that taw it?"*